72 Notable alumni of

 -

-Kaneshige Wakamatsu is a Japanese politician and accountant who has served as a member of the House of Councillors of Japan since 2013.
+Kaneshige Wakamatsu is a Japanese politician and accountant who served as a member of the House of Councillors of Japan from 2013 to 2025.
 He previously served as a member of the House of Representatives of Japan from 1993 to 2003.
 He represents the National proportional representation block as a member of Komeito.

 -